Taxi Maxim: Latin America

-Kazakhstan
+Central Asia

+In Azerbaijan, Maxim has been operating since 2017, starting in Baku and expanding to six cities.
 Maxim started working in Kazakhstan in 2014.
 By March 2018, the company was operating in 11 cities: Aktobe, Almaty, Astana, Karaganda, Kokshetau, Kostanay, Petropavlovsk, Semey, Temirtau, Uralsk, Ust-Kamenogorsk.
-Now the services of the company can be used by residents and guests of 20 cities of the country.
+As of 2022, residents and visitors in 20 cities across the country were able to use the company's services.